dodash/gadget-cq-basic/README.md

 ```

 ## Adding to an Open Social Container (dashboard)
-To add this gadget to an open social container, specify the URL to the gadget.xml file served by this React application, e.g.
+To add this gadget to an open social container, specify the URL to the gadget.xml file served by this application, e.g.
 http://localhost:9000/gadget.xml
 If you change the host/port, make sure you edit the gadget.xml and App.js file accordingly.